SolidLabResearch/WhatsInAPod/content/abstract.md

 <!-- Perspectives -->
-The suggested broader interpretation can guide Solid through its evolution into a heterogeneous yet interoperable ecosystem that supports the diverging read/write data access patterns of different use cases.
+The suggested broader interpretation can guide Solid through its evolution into a heterogeneous yet interoperable ecosystem that better supports the diverging read/write data access patterns of different use cases.